Advocacy Training: Why Should I Attend?

 Substantive advocacy training programs used to be very cyclical.
-When progressives were in power (i.e. the White House) there tended to be less resources dedicated to training work, but when progressives are under attack as they are under the Trump Administration, money for training programs tends to flow.
+When progressives were in power (i.e. the White House) there tended to be less resources dedicated to training work, but when progressives are under attack as they were under the Trump Administration, money for training programs tends to flow.
 Now there are a number of organizations that have ongoing training programs to ensure that whenever someone needs to be trained up there’s a program they can attend.

 The Campaign Workshop also runs an advocacy training program at least once a year in DC and usually one other in another major city.
+The Training is Currently Virtual.
 Past locations include Austin, TX and San Francisco, CA. We know our trainings are not a perfect fit for everyone based on budget and location, but don’t worry – there are plenty of great trainings out there that can help you hone your skills and knowledge.
 We are committed to ensuring everyone who wants to get trained for advocacy strategy has access to great training opportunities.

 Progressive Training Resource

 No matter the topic – campaign management, advocacy, field, digital, labor organizing, LGBT campaigns, pro-choice campaigns, national races, down-ballot races, or environmental activism – there is a training for everyone.
 So check out our Progressive Training Resource page on our blog, and if you know of any others that are not listed, please let us know!